Political views of Bill O'Reilly: Domestic politics

 O'Reilly has opined on many domestic issues.
 O'Reilly said the Bill Clinton impeachment stemming from the Lewinsky scandal was "not about sex.
 This is about honesty and cruelty.
 For Mr. Clinton, it was about undermining the justice system."
 In the same article he writes that Gary Condit, a moderate Democratic congressman from California who had an extramarital affair with Chandra Levy prior to her disappearance and death, should be held to the same standard.

-O'Reilly has been critical of former Attorney General Janet Reno, calling her "perhaps the worst attorney general in history", and that the FBI became a "disorganized mess" during her tenure.
+O'Reilly has been critical of former Attorney General Janet Reno, calling her "perhaps the worst attorney general in history".
+He claims that the FBI became a "disorganized mess" during her tenure.
 He later praised former Attorney General John Ashcroft for going after the Arthur Andersen accounting firm, as well as Enron, WorldCom, Sam Waksal of Imclone and Martha Stewart.

 In 2002, O'Reilly had criticized Democratic Senator Hillary Clinton, stating that she would run for president in 2008 (Which she did).
 In an interview with Jay Leno on The Tonight Show, he said, "I just feel that Hillary is a socialist, and I'm paying enough tax.
 Hillary wants to take my money [and] your money... and give it to strangers.
 There's something about that that offends me."
 He said that she had voted for every single spending bill that year.
 In the same interview, he accused her of running as a political carpetbagger, and said that she intends to abolish the Electoral College in favor of the popular vote, claiming that it would be done only to give her an advantage in the presidential race.

 After criticizing the overturn of Snyder v.
 Phelps by the Fourth Circuit Court of Appeals, O'Reilly offered on March 30, 2010 to help Snyder pay the US$16,510 in court costs while he prepared an appeal to the Supreme Court.